nickweseman/ask-chrome-opera-firefox-extension/README.md

 Opera Extension for Ask.com (formerly known as Ask Jeeves)

 Installation from Opera Web Store Instructions:
-1.  <App is currently pending approval>
+1. Note:  Opera Extension is currently pending approval

 Installation from Source Instructions:
 1. Download "Ask Extension" folder to your computer